Request a Demo Search

 Corporate

 Corporate volunteerism involves employees contributing their time and talents to assist nonprofits and other charitable organizations.
-Businesses often promote corporate volunteerism among their employees by offering paid time off to volunteer (VTO) or volunteer grants.
+Businesses often promote corporate volunteerism among employees by offering paid time off to volunteer (VTO) or volunteer grants.

 Volunteer grants are a type of corporate philanthropy initiative that involves businesses donating to nonprofit organizations after their employees have volunteered with those organizations for a certain amount of time.
 This means that if any of your volunteers qualify for a volunteer grant, they can earn your nonprofit free additional revenue.